-The SharePoint 2016 and/or Office 365 project will likely be one of the most high profile efforts taking place in the organization and with that there is also the realization that many of the questions that need to answered or tasks that need to be accomplished will be assigned to staff with existing work already scheduled on other efforts and meetings already scheduled on their calendar.
+The SharePoint 2019 and/or Office 365 project will likely be one of the most high profile efforts taking place in the organization and with that there is also the realization that many of the questions that need to answered or tasks that need to be accomplished will be assigned to staff with existing work already scheduled on other efforts and meetings already scheduled on their calendar.

 This is an area where setting the initial tone of what is expected from the project team by its key stakeholders or project sponsor is very important.
-A SharePoint 2016 effort requires many elements to be done in parallel and if certain questions are not being answered or team members are left in limbo about the direction on a specific project task or milestone, it can cause major delays and team member frustrations.
+A SharePoint 2019 effort requires many elements to be done in parallel and if certain questions are not answered or team members are left in limbo about the direction on a specific project task or milestone, it can cause major delays and team member frustrations.

-There is also an intangible element around the creation of a SharePoint 2016 cultural adoption and change management strategy as part of the overall project effort that will drastically increase user buy-in on both the initial and long-term usage of SharePoint.
-Power users, sometimes referred to as super users, tend to not be included in initial SharePoint 2016 design sessions which is a mistake.
+There is also an intangible element around the creation of a SharePoint 2019 cultural adoption and change management strategy as part of the overall project effort that will drastically increase user buy-in on both the initial and long-term usage of SharePoint.
+Power users, sometimes referred to as super users, tend to not be included in initial SharePoint 2019 design sessions which is a mistake.

-These users may not have extensive I.T. backgrounds but they will be your “first line of defense” for championing SharePoint as well as assisting users in their departments or specified areas by providing answers to initial questions and getting the overall organization comfortable with using this game changing platform.
+These users may not have extensive IT backgrounds but they will be your “first line of defense” for championing SharePoint as well as assisting users in their departments or specified areas by providing answers to initial questions and getting the overall organization comfortable with using this game changing platform.

-A best practices Power User strategy will not only will reduce the number of SharePoint support calls or Help Desk tickets by up to 50% but will also provide invaluable feedback as well as ideas about “quick wins” that I.T. may not have even considered.
+A best practices Power User strategy will not only will reduce the number of SharePoint support calls or Help Desk tickets by up to 50% but will also provide invaluable feedback as well as ideas about “quick wins” that IT may not have even considered.

-Having a video library available for project members to access with short one to five minute topic-driven SharePoint 2016 videos and as well as a “common set of SharePoint 2016 terms” will ensure every project member is on the same page.
+Having a video library available for project members to access with short one to five minute topic-driven SharePoint 2019 videos and as well as a “common set of SharePoint 2019 terms” will ensure every project member is on the same page.

-SharePoint training sites, frequently asked questions (FAQs), and related materials are typically designed and delivered near the end of a SharePoint project before going live into production, but a scaled down version of these with some core technical overview videos and documents, as described above, should be made available as soon as possible in your initiative.
+SharePoint training sites, frequently asked questions (FAQs) and related materials are typically designed and delivered near the end of a SharePoint project before going live into production.
+But a scaled down version of these with some core technical overview videos and documents, as described above, should be made available as soon as possible in your initiative.

-Your project meetings and discussions with team members will be much more productive with a reference or specific example of what you are describing in terms of SharePoint 2016 rather than speaking in terms of an abstract technology.
+Your project meetings and discussions with team members will be much more productive with a reference or specific example of what you are describing in terms of SharePoint 2019 rather than speaking in terms of an abstract technology.
 This is something that is guaranteed to kick-start your project and get some real momentum going very early on in your initiative.